Be an integral part of the Smithsonian Learning Lab and help us further discovery, creativity, sharing… and excitement.

 This is not a museum education department or public programs internship, and may take place within an office setting or remotely.
 Students studying new media, digital learning, and museum education are encouraged to apply.
 Our internships are unpaid, but we will coordinate with your school if you'd like to receive credit.

-Evaluation Research and Analytics Internship (Summer and Fall 2017)
+Evaluation Research and Analytics Internship (ongoing)

 Interns implement evaluation, research and/or analytics projects for education programs within the Smithsonian Center for Learning and Digital Access related to the Smithsonian Learning Lab.

 - Understanding the use of the Learning Lab by community college faculty and students

 - Big Data mining and analysis related to educational offerings